wxchew/MLM/README.md

-The python scripts (in the format of Jupyter notebook) for generating figures in the Physical Review E papers.
+The python scripts (in the format of Jupyter notebook) for reproduce the data and figures in the 2018 and 2019 Physical Review E papers.